Our next-gen architecture is built to help you make sense of your ever-growing data Watch a 4-min demo video!

 The K8S dashboard in Coralogix now supports OTEL metrics if you are using an OpenTelemetry collector with a Kubernetes orchestration together with Prometheus to send your data to Coralogix.
 You can use this feature along with our other application performance monitoring (APM) features, to get a full picture of your system performance.

 The K8S dashboard gives you a comprehensive view of your system’s clusters, nodes and pods.
 In addition, the dashboard also shows the health status of your resources and displays all Kubernetes events.
-This guide can help you collect Kubernetes events using OpenTelemetry.
+Collect Kubernetes events using OpenTelemetry.

 View Documentation >